RiverTrek 2014 is Oct 7-11!

-RiverTrek 2013 is October 8-12.
-On the morning of October 8, 2013 twelve paddlers will launch their kayaks at the northern end of the Apalachicola River just below the Jim Woodruff Dam in Chattahoochee, Florida.
+RiverTrek 2014 is October 7-11.
+On the morning of October 7, 2014 twelve paddlers will launch their kayaks at the northern end of the Apalachicola River just below the Jim Woodruff Dam in Chattahoochee, Florida.
 Five days and 107 miles later, they will reach their destination of Apalachicola Bay and the city of Apalachicola, Florida.
 From the steep bluffs of the northernmost Apalachicola to the marshlands of the coastal plain, paddlers will experience the most diverse habitat in North America – all while raising money to help the River!
 These twelve experienced paddlers are volunteering to raise money for Apalachicola Riverkeeper and the important work the organization is doing to restore, protect and preserve this National treasure.
-At journey’s end (October 12th), the paddlers will emerge from their kayaks at Battery Park in Apalachicola to a festive finale in celebration of their return.
+At journey’s end, the paddlers will emerge from their kayaks at Battery Park in Apalachicola to a festive finale in celebration of their return.

 You can help

-WFSU-TV produced an internet series on Apalachicola Riverkeeper’s (2012) RiverTrek.
+WFSU-TV produced an internet series on Apalachicola Riverkeeper’s (2012 and 2013) RiverTrek.
 These videos highlight the issues the Riverkeeper is working to address and resolve.
-To learn more about RiverTrek and the Apalachicola River, see RiverTrek 2012
+To learn more about RiverTrek and the Apalachicola River, see RiverTrek 2012 and 2013

 Daniel is an avid explorer of Florida’s land and waters, spending much of his time sailing and paddling on Apalachee and St. Andrew’s bays.
 When not above water, Daniel is often underwater, diving offshore reefs or the depths of Florida’s many spring caverns.
 He is a native of Tallahassee and has roots along the Gulf Coast in Apalachicola, Panama City, and New Orleans.
 His intrigue with the region’s geography and commitment to its environment led him to a Master’s degree in urban & regional planning.
 A course in river basin planning, titled “Saving the Apalachicola”, was inspiration for pursuing a career in environmental protection.
 He now works as a park planner for the Florida Park Service.
 His work and recreation continue to take him to every corner of the State.